Have you ever wondered how long will wine keep once it's been opened? One answer would be It depends on how fast you can drink it!

 The higher sugar and acidity levels in rosé and light white wines such as Sauvignon Blanc and French Riesling allows them to keep for up to a week when stored in the refrigerator.
 Some will even taste better after the first day as subtle changes in the taste occur due to oxidization.

 Ports, Sherry, Madeira and other fortified wines that have had brandy added to them can last a long time.
 The sweeter it is, the longer it will last.
 You just want to make sure to limit their exposure to light and heat, so store them in a wine refrigerator or cellar if possible.

 Boxed wine is great in that the bag-in-a-box system does not allow the wine to be exposed to oxygen, so you can pour a glass at a time without worrying about recorking or other preservation methods.
 Due to regulations on food stored in plastics, you will still need to pay attention to the expiration date on the box.

 The age of the wine can also go a long way in determining how long it will last when opened.
-Younger wines will generally remain fresh longer than older wines will after they have been opened, so if you're planning on opening a 10 year old bottle of wine, be prepared to have a few glasses in one sitting!
+Younger wines will generally remain fresh longer than older wines will after they have been opened, so if you're planning on opening a 10-year-old bottle of wine, be prepared to have a few glasses in one sitting!

-Personal taste goes a long way in determining if wine is still good.
+Personal taste goes a long way in determining if a wine is still good.
 If the wine has really gone bad, the smell will most likely alert you before you even taste it.
 If you open taste a wine that's been open and it tastes good to you, go for it!